tttapa/py-build-cmake-example/README.md

 │       └── wheels.yml          -- CI script to build and publish the package
 ├── scripts
 │   └── ci                      -- Continuous integration scripts and configs
-│       ├── ...                    -- Shell and Python scripts for building
+│       ├── ...                    -- Shell scripts for building
 │       └── profiles               -- Conan profiles with build configurations
 │           └── ...
 ├── test                        -- Unit tests for the package